Film Spoilers and

 The Fifth Element (1997, Fr.) (aka Le Cinquième Élément)

 Leeloo Was the Actual "Fifth Element" Who Was Essential for the Survival of Humanity - To Protect It From the Destructive Arrival of the Great Evil

 Writer/director Luc Besson's science-fiction techno-thriller epic, set in a futuristic 23rd century NYC (2263 AD), was noted for its exceptional sets, visual effects and costume designs, and its basic plot-line of good vs. evil.
+Its tagline was:

 The film posited the idea that a Great Evil (a huge ball of molten lava and fire) arrived approximately every 5,000 years, threatening to destroy all of humanity.
 The only weapon to defeat the Great Evil consisted of:

 The "Fifth Element" had the ability to combine the power of the other four elements into a "Divine Light" that could stop the Great Evil ("Together, they produce the "Light of Creation" that can bring life to the farthest reaches of the Universe").

 At the moment of great discovery by the Professor, a Mondoshawan spaceship landed with giant alien creatures who announced: "War is coming.
 Stones not safe on Earth anymore."
 They opened a chamber holding an upright sarcophagus with the "Fifth Element."
 They gathered up the four stones (of the four elements) and put them in a case, and took the sarcophagus.
 Their goal was to defend themselves against the Great Evil that would come upon them in 300 years.